-CONTROLLED EQUIPMENT: Capitalized equipment that is tagged and a record is maintained in PSAM.
+CONTROLLED EQUIPMENT: Capitalized equipment that is tagged and inventoried in PSAM.

-DEPRECIATION: Recognizes the diminishing service capacity of utility; the lost usefulness; the wasting away of a tangible equipment during the periods of service life.
-Equipment lives are linked to the Asset Profile code and are estimates of the useful life of the equipment.
+DEPRECIATION: Recognizes the diminishing service capacity of utility; the lost usefulness; the wasting away of a tangible asset during the periods of service life.
+Asset lives are linked to the Asset Profile code and are estimates of the useful life of the asset.

-DISPOSITION: The process of moving a capital equipment out of a department due to a trade-in, sale, or transfer.
-A capital equipment may be disposed of if it is surplus, scrapped, salvaged, etc. This must be handle by The Facilities M.A.D.
-Team.
+DISPOSITION: The process of moving a capital asset out of a department due to a trade-in, sale, or transfer.
+A capital asset may be disposed of if it is surplus, scrapped, salvaged, etc.

 DLM: Department Lab Manager.
-DLM's are individuals designated to verify and maintain control of equipment for the various academic and administrative units.
+DLM's are individuals designated to verify and maintain control of property for the various academic and administrative units.

 EQUIPMENT: Tangible property which is not permanently fastened to a building and does not lose its identity if removed.
-In this manual, the terms "equipment" and "asset" are used interchangeably.
+In this manual, the terms "equipment," "asset" and "property" are used interchangeably.

-EQUIPMENT LOAN AGREEMENT: An agreement which includes the terms of a equipment loan and signed by OSP, and the loaning and receiving institution.
-The loan agreement ensures that the equipment is properly documented, insured, and allowed by the grant or contract.
+EQUIPMENT LOAN AGREEMENT: An agreement which includes the terms of a property loan and signed by OSP, and the loaning and receiving institution.
+The loan agreement ensures that the property is properly documented, insured, and allowed by the grant or contract.
 An equipment loan agreement is required when the University is borrowing or loaning equipment.

-EXCESS EQUIPMENT: Equipment that is no longer needed or operable is considered excess property.
+EXCESS PROPERTY: Property that is no longer needed or operable is considered excess property.
 The department should verify who holds the title, complete and submit an Inventory Adjustment form, and submit a work order for disposition.